DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-02-26-onboarding-wizard.md

 - we’ll need to onboard new users for that lead school onto DfE Sign in
 - that new school will have access to all the existing courses and locations
 - new lead schools do not need to start from scratch
-- the marketing name of the provider shouldn’t change
+- the marketing name of the provider should not change

-Changes to lead schools can happen mid cycle if a school doesn’t get Good or better in an Ofsted inspection.
+Changes to lead schools can happen mid cycle if a school does not get Good or better in an Ofsted inspection.

 ### Setting expectations